HL7/ebm/input/intro-notes/StructureDefinition-study-eligibility-criteria-intro.md

       ]
     }

 An exclusion criterion (“No Known contraindication to candesartan, amlodipine, indapamide or bisoprolol.”) is expressed with Group.characteristic.exclude having a value of true.
-This example also shows use of the codeOptions extension in the valueCodeableConcept element to provide a value set (set of 2 or more codeable concepts) to provide the value[x] part of this characteristic definition.
+This example also shows use of the codeOptions extension in the valueCodeableConcept element to provide a value set (set of 2 or more codeable concepts) to provide the .value[x] part of this characteristic definition.

    {
       "code" : {